etcd-io/etcd/etcdctl/READMEv2.md

 ## Username and Password

-If your etcd cluster is protected by [authentication][authentication], you can specify username and password using the [`--username`][username-flag] or `ETCDCTL_USERNAME` environment variable.
+If the etcd cluster is protected by [authentication][authentication], specify username and password using the [`--username`][username-flag] or `ETCDCTL_USERNAME` environment variable.
 When `--username` flag or `ETCDCTL_USERNAME` environment variable doesn't contain password, etcdctl will prompt password in interactive mode.

 ```sh
 ETCDCTL_USERNAME="root:password" etcdctl set my-key to-a-value